cyrilix/arduino-pwm-proxy/README.md

 #PWM Proxy for Arduino

 Simple Arduino based PWM proxy.
-It is used to get the PWM order received from Tx and sent it to the Raspberry through serial port.
+It is used to get the PWM orders received from Tx and sent it to the Raspberry through serial port.
-It allows to drive the car with the native Tx radio (better for training compared to the web controller)

-This is the very basic way to do it. so basic that Arduino core is more or less dedicated to that function.
+It outputs last measured pwm signal each 50ms

+output format is :
+<pwm throttle>,<pwm_steering>,<pwm_freq>
+where :
+pwm_throttle is the pwm duration of the throttle signal, in us pwm_steering is the pwm duration of the steering signal, in us pwm_freq is the perceived pwn frequency.

+When the algorithm is unable to detect the pwm signal, it ouputs '-,-,-'

-See http://www.benripley.com/diy/arduino/three-ways-to-read-a-pwm-signal-with-arduino/ for other way.
+Inspired from  http://www.benripley.com/diy/arduino/three-ways-to-read-a-pwm-signal-with-arduino/ for other way.